Article at a Glance:

 - Mood disorders: Alcohol use can cause alterations in mood and chronic alcohol abuse or addiction can worsen mood disorders.
 Even short-term use of prednisone can cause changes in mood and the development of mental health symptoms such as anxiety and even mania.

-If you or a loved one struggle with alcohol addiction, reach out to The Recovery Village.
+If you or a loved one struggle with alcohol addiction, reach out to contact us.
 You can speak with one of our representatives to learn more about our comprehensive treatment plans and how they can help.
 Your call is free and confidential and you don’t need to commit to a program to learn more about treatment.

 Liu, Dora, et al. “A practical guide to the monitoring and management of the complications of systemic corticosteroid therapy.”
 Allergy, Asthma and Clinical Immunology, August 15, 2013.
 Accessed April 24, 2019.